goschtl/zope/lovely.tag/trunk/src/lovely/tag/README.txt

   <TaggingEngine entries=0>

 The first step is to associate tags with an item for a user.
-Items are referenced by id, the user is a system-wide unique string and the tags is a simple list of strings.
+Items are referenced by their intId, the user is a system-wide unique string and the tags is a simple list of strings.

 Before updating the engine we need to ensure that persistent objects can be adapted to key references: